Canon 5DS R vs 200D

 The Canon EOS 5DS R and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in February 2015 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS R) and an APS-C (200D) sensor.
-The 5DS R has a resolution of 50.3 megapixel, whereas the 200D provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5DS R has a resolution of 50.3 megapixels, whereas the 200D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably smaller (36 percent) than the Canon 5DS R. Moreover, the 200D is substantially lighter (51 percent) than the 5DS R. It is worth mentioning in this context that the 5DS R is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.